alchemy-fr/Phraseanet-PHP-SDK/docs/source/index.rst

 **Get a Phraseanet client**

-To ease the use of the configuration and the flexibility of the Phraseanet Client, it relies on a Guzzle Http Client object `http://guzzlephp.org/index.html <http://guzzlephp.org/index.html>`_ which is highly customizable.
+To ease the use of the configuration and the flexibility of the Phraseanet Client, The SDK let you free to choose your HTTP client.

+For that you need to embed your choosen HTTP client into an object wich implements The PhraseanetSDK\HttpAdapter\HttpAdapterInterface;

+For the following example we will use Guzzle Http Client library `http://guzzlephp.org/index.html <http://guzzlephp.org/index.html>`_ which is highly customizable.